gzorpidis/rps-game/README.md

-# rps-game
-Rock Paper Scissors beginner Javascript project by @Codecademy
+# Rock Paper Scissors Game
+The basic Rock Paper Scissors Game I created as part of a project of the Javascript course of @[Codecademy](https://www.codecademy.com/learn).
+UI color scheme by [CSSGradient](https://cssgradient.io/swatches/)